sstagnaro/rht-contrib/do180/buildah-operations/README.md

 ## Buildah native commands

 With Buildah you can directly interact with the temporary container used for the build process.

+... add **benefits** here ...

+## Tutorial

-In the lecture, I start showing how to create a working-container with `buildah from scratch` command and then perform customizations with `buildah run`, `buildah config` and finally closing up with `buildah commit`.
+In this tutorial, I start showing how to create a working-container with `buildah from scratch` command and then perform customizations with `buildah run`, `buildah config` and finally closing up with `buildah commit`.

-One awesome resource I use to prepare my lecture and live demo is the [**Buildah Tutorial 1**](https://github.com/containers/buildah/blob/master/docs/tutorials/01-intro.md).
-Even [Creating small containers with Buildah](https://opensource.com/article/18/5/containers-buildah) from Tom Sweeney and [Getting started with Buildah](https://opensource.com/article/18/6/getting-started-buildah) from Chris Collins are great blogposts.
+... add **tutorial** here ...

-## Guided Excercise
+## Practice

 In this directory you can find two Bash scripts that are intended to replicate the very same [Dockerfile](./Dockerfile) prestented in the **dockerfile-create** guided excercise of DO180, but using *Buildah native commands* instead.